wavefrontHQ/docs/pages/doc/webhooks_alert_notification.md

 For maximum flexibility and control, you can create alert targets from scratch.
 You can also use one of the predefined integrations that use alert notification.

-* This document explains how to create and configure different alert targets, including webhooks and webhook payloads.
+* This page explains how to create and configure different alert targets, including webhooks and webhook payloads.
 You can use webhook templates, variables, and functions to construct virtually any type of payload.

-* Wavefront provides predefined integrations for several systems such as Slack, PagerDuty, HipChat, and VictorOps.
-Follow the instructions in the [in-product integrations](integrations.html).
+* Wavefront provides predefined integrations for several notification systems such as Slack, PagerDuty, HipChat, and VictorOps.
+Follow the instructions in the in-product integration.
+Here's a list of all [in-product integrations](integrations_list.html).

 To view and manage alert targets, select **Browse > Alert Targets**.